malcolmbarrett/au-sp21-stats412-612/content/content/01-content.markdown

 2. [Install the latest version of RStudio](https://rstudio.com/products/rstudio/download/#download)
 3. Follow the instructions below to install all the packages we will be using in the course

-To install the materials and all the needed packages for the course on your personal computer, follow these steps:

-Be sure you have the latest versions of R and RStudio installed and that you have a stable internet connection (if you get an error message while completing the next steps, it may be because you are running outdated versions).

 Open RStudio and run this code in the console. **NOTE**: R may ask you to install source packages instead of binaries. (`Do you want to install from sources the packages which need compilation?
 (Yes/no/cancel)`. **Say "no" for now.** We'll circle back to what this means later.

 ```r